+How do I deal with my fear of flying?
 I am still at the stage of trying to make my peace with asking very mundane and rather personal, even marginally scatological questions, to extra-long flight veterans, questions I think even a journalist for National Geographic would show restraint before asking: So, umm, how do you pee?
 What if you need to go and you have a window seat and the guy next to you is snoring, using your numb shoulder as a pillow?
 Would you be so hearltess as to shove him awake?
 Were do you brush your teeth? what if the baby seated behind you can’t stop shrieking, or puking?
 What if you realize your packed your deodorant with your check-in luggage?
 But don’t worry, my questions are not all so intrusive.
 Some of them are tamer and somewhat more civilized, and go, did you make sure you confirmed your kosher meals (good mom that I am I did ask my son Yakov but too late: he had forgotten.
 A very kind passenger seeing his plight kept feeding him a banana every couple hours.
 He didn’t turn into a monkey, no, but he developed a good and healthy banana addiction)?
 Did you make sure you took War and Peace with you?
 Did you take some Ambien?

 If I ever take that trip, I want to be written up for posterity, all the way up there with the great adventurers and explorers.
 By the way, an eleven-year-old little girl named….
 Levana, living in Sydney, and named after the Indian Goddess of fertility (my mother’s reasons for bestowing the unusual name on me were infinitely more prosaic by comparison) surfed the web about three years ago in an attempt to locate a namesake in this wide world, and found me: My adorable little pen pal!
 I hope she makes a trip to NYC when she gets old enough and before I get too old!
 Meanwhile I am content exchanging emails and gifts with her, and even with her parents!